-1.4 General requirements for fresh dates
+1.4 General requirements for fresh dill

-- (1) Importers may only import fresh dates from a country where: - a) the NPPO has provided evidence to the satisfaction of a CTO that the exporting country has a phytosanitary certification system that complies with ISPM 7.
+(1) Importers may only import fresh dill from a country where the NPPO has provided evidence to the satisfaction of a CTO that the exporting country has a phytosanitary certification system that complies with ISPM 7.
 Phytosanitary certification system.
-The phytosanitary certification system (including programmes and standards) must demonstrate the process used to provide export assurance; and - b) an Export Plan has been approved by a CTO. - (2) Consignments of fresh dates imported into New Zealand must: - a) meet the specific requirements in Part 2 Specific Requirements; - b) be free from contamination and other extraneous material; - c) be packaged in clean and either new or refurbished material; - d) be secured in a manner to prevent contamination; and - e) be accompanied by documentation that meets the requirements of Part 3 Inspection, Verification and Documentation Requirements. - (3) A consignment of fresh dates may receive a biosecurity clearance if the fresh dates meets the requirements of this IHS.
+The phytosanitary certification system (including programmes and standards) must demonstrate the process used to provide export assurance.

+- (2) Consignments of fresh dill imported into New Zealand must: - a) meet the specific requirements in Part 2 Specific Requirements; - b) be free from contamination and other extraneous material; - c) be packaged in clean and either new or refurbished material; - d) be secured in a manner to prevent contamination; and - e) be accompanied by documentation that meets the requirements of Part 3 Inspection, Verification and Documentation Requirements. - (3) A consignment of fresh dill may receive a biosecurity clearance if the fresh dill meets the requirements of this IHS.